 On the dispensing side, some parts are actually kept at the customer location.
 There's trunk stock and there's forward stock.

 So, we utilize all three methods to keep parts available.

 Where are things going in terms of companies responding to ongoing competition, the economic climate, and changing customer demands?

-Nemetz: What we're trying to do is produce the most highly technical diagnostic imaging product we can.
+What we're trying to do is produce the most technologically advanced diagnostic imaging product we can.
 To hold down the cost of service support, we're just going to have to be as efficient as possible.